Technical Report: Impact of Position Bias on Language Models in Token Classification: Analysis

 \paragraph{\textbf{POS tagging}} Table \ref{tab:pos_eval} shows that for the UD\_en dataset, BERT and ERNIE performed the best with F1 scores of 95.73\% and 96.29\% respectively.
 However, when considering the other two measures, BERT dropped to 95.04\% and 95\% for F1(5) and F1(10) respectively.
 Similarly, ERNIE dropped to 95.4\% for F1(5) and F1(10).
 It is also worth noting that most models showed a low to negligible drop from $\alpha=5$ to $\alpha=10$.
 Overall, UD\_en shows a higher robustness in performance after the initial drop.
-We confirm this in Figure \ref{fig:overall_prec_recall}.c and \ref{fig:overall_prec_recall}.d where both the precision and recall stabilize from $\alpha=3$ onwards.
 For the TweeBank dataset, ERNIE performed the best with a score of 85.9\%.
 It is also the model with the highest robustness with the lowest decrease in F1(10) with only 4.9\% (at a standard deviation of 1) compared to the other models.

 \paragraph{\textbf{Decoders}} Furthermore, we evaluate decoder-only models (GPT2 and BLOOM in our case) to compare them to encoder models and show that they display similar behaviors when evaluated on $\mathcal{D}^*_{test}(k,\alpha)$.
 For CoNLL03, OntoNotes5.0, and Tweebank, we see a significant decline in the F1 score with the highest being on CoNLL03 for GPT2 with 36\%.
-It is notable that the standard deviation values demonstrate higher values than the encoder-only models.
+Notably, the standard deviation values demonstrate higher values than the encoder-only models.
 This might suggest a high instability of decoder models in relation to position bias.
 We note that BLOOM was the only model to increase in performance on F1(5) and F1(10) during our evaluation.
 We report a slight increase of 1\% for F1(5) on UD\_en.
-However, this might be an outlier given the high standard deviation we saw from the decoder only models.
+However, this might be an outlier given the high standard deviation we saw from the decoder-only models.